HSF/hsf.github.io/_gsocproposals/2018/proposal_XROOTDhadoopconnector.md

  * Expand the authentication mechanisms of the library by including GRID X.509 Certificates which are widely used by the WLCG.
  * Introduce globing support in order to allow users to include wildcards on the file input.
  * Make the library compatible with multiple versions of Hadoop and Spark and all popular file formats (parquet, avro, csv, root etc.).
- * Perform tests over Spark with real code coming from CERN experiments (mainly CMS).
+ * Perform tests on physics analysis with the Hadoop-XrootD Connector over Apache Spark with real code coming from LHC experiments (mainly CMS).

 ## Expected results
 A production-ready connection library between the EOS Storage Service of CERN and the Hadoop Ecosystem, working in a similar fashion as other existing connection libraries to popular file systems such as Amazon S3.